rlsalcido24/lakehouse_utils/README.md

 Next steps

-i) Complete coverage for 80 most common used snowflake functions (6 remaining)
+i) Complete coverage for ~80 most common used snowflake functions (all v1 in todo/test failure, dont worry about NA/yes/blocked)

 ii) Stress test with tpc-di